db-tu-dresden/FPGA-SIMD-Sandbox/group_count_FPGA_serialExecution/README.md

 | 16 | int | __builtin_ctz() | (unsigned int x) | v1, v2, v3 | #15 ctz_onceBultin() |

 --> _mm512_maskz_loadu_epi32() and _mm512_mask_loadu_epi32() are combined in only one function: #5 mask_loadu()
+--> Currently used intrinsics have been continuously expanded, see functional description in primitives.hppo